 What Fagan said about his encounter with the queen

-The queen ‘s dutyman, Paul Whybrew, returned from walking the dogs with two police officers.
+When the queen’s dutyman returned from walking the dogs, he kept Fagan there before two police officers arrived and cuffed him.
 Upon his arrest, Fagan admitted to law enforcement officials that the incident was the second time he broke into the palace.

 Months after the incident, he did an interview with the Daily Star and set the record straight on some of the rumors that had been circulating about what happened the night he ended up in the queen’s room